Junior Vet Camps

 Yes.
 Lunch is NOT provided by Oxbow Vet Camp, so your camper will need to bring a lunch each day.

-- All locations do the same set of activities.
-Campers at Wesleyan do the same activities as those attending the Zoo, Metropolitan Community College, or Creighton.
+All locations do the same set of activities.
+Campers at Elmwood/Murdock Elementary do the same activities as those attending the Westside Community Center or Bellevue University.

-You can add yourself to the waiting list for that particular session, or choose a different session.
+You can add yourself to the waiting list for that particular session, and/or choose a different session.

 Because of the content and the curriculum of the camp, 5th graders will have to wait until they are a year older and should plan on attending Junior this year.
 The intermediate curriculum is appropriate for those completing 6-8th grade; their ability to do the activities in the Intermediate camp relies on the competencies and experiences they have at that level.

-- Our counselors are generally a mix of college students with interest in education or animal science, as well as graduate veterinary students.
+Our instructors are generally a mix of college students with an interest in education, animal science, or veterinary science.

 - Casual, comfortable appropriate clothing.